 Scenario: Managing Inventory

-Letâs tie everything together with a realistic example:- Adding a new product:
+Letâs tie everything together with a realistic example:

 You receive a new product, âTreadmill,â and want to add it to the database: